-The gender balance has consistently been favour of male respite users who have comprised approximately two thirds of the total over the last three years.
+The gender balance has been consistently in favour of male respite users who have comprised approximately two thirds of the total over the last three years.
 The ratio has changed further in this direction in the current year, with men now outnumbering women by more than 3:1.
-This may prove to temporary factor.
+This may prove to be a temporary factor.